ubc-library-rc/rdm/content/04_directory_structures.md

 {: .label .label-green}
 {: .no_toc}

-You’re in the UBC course BIOL 116, and you’re working on your research project.
-You have files that looked like the following before submitting the final assignment:
+You’re a student in the UBC course BIOL 116 and working on your final research project.
+Here is what your files look like before submitting the final assignment:

 ```
 Pither_20210921_BIOL116RProject_ph-data.csv